Myna AI

 +65%

 Shifted from swipe evaluation to weekly task ownership.
-Task completion increased from <20% → +65%
+Completion went from <20% → +65%

 Shifted from swipe evaluation to weekly task ownership.
-Task completion increased from <20% → +65%
+Completion went from <20% → +65%

 User Confusion